walteryu/code4sac/covid/modules/02_objectives.md

 ### [NYTimes Case Data](https://github.com/nytimes/covid-19-data)

 Individual cases prepared by NYTimes journalist staff and updated daily by US county.
 Data is provided in CSV format; it is an effort to clarify the reports by US states and counties on their case count.
-Dataset contains total cases as of 04-03-2020.
+CSV dataset in the data folder contains total cases as of 04-03-2020; otherwise, URL reads from current data.

 The source data documentation describes the project is as follows: